218th Rifle Division: Lvov–Sandomierz Offensive

 In preparation for the summer offensive into Poland the 3rd Guards Army was positioned on the right (north) flank of 1st Ukrainian Front and 120th Corps was on the Army's right flank, facing positions of the XXXXII Army Corps west of Lutsk.
 120th Corps had its 197th and 218th Divisions in first echelon with the 273rd Rifle Division in reserve.
 Colonel Baklanov planned a preliminary operation for the night of July 7/8 against heavily fortified German positions in the area of Torchyn.
 Elements of the division seized the dominating height of Hill 242.2, forcing a German retreat from the village, breaching their first defensive line.

 By July 10 the Front command had received information about possible German withdrawals from several vulnerable sectors prior to the main offensive.
-In response all first eschelon divisions were to form reconnaissance detachments of reinforced rifle companies to begin combat operations at 2200 hours on July 12, continuing until 0100 hours on the 13th.
+In response all first echelon divisions were to form reconnaissance detachments of reinforced rifle companies to begin combat operations at 2200 hours on July 12, continuing until 0100 hours on the 13th.
 The reconnaissance confirmed that the main German forces facing 3rd Guards and the right flank of 13th Army were pulling back under cover of rearguards.
 At 0300 the Army's forward battalions went over to the attack and during the day the 120th Corps advanced as much as 15 km in an energetic pursuit supported by armor and air attacks.
 The assault continued at 0515 hours on July 14 following a 30-minute artillery preparation.
 The next day at 0800 hours the Army began to penetrate the second German defensive belt; 120th Corps was now encountering much stiffer resistance and had to beat off several counterattacks as it slowly moved forward.
 This line, anchored on the Luha River, was eventually forced and by the end of July 18 the Corps reached the city of Volodymyr-Volynskyi.
 The next day the 273rd Division was committed from reserve and the city was taken with the help of the 218th; on July 20 the 372nd Rifle Regiment (Colonel Krasovskii, Nikolai Viktorovich) was awarded its name as a battle honor.